-The reasons for these changes are not yet known, but some risk factors appear to increase the chance of developing oral cancer.
+It is not yet known why these changes occur, but certain risk factors seem to increase the chance of developing oral cancer.

 over there studies However, the following factors increase the risk:

-- smoking qcigarette smokers Or cigars or pipes are six times more likely than non-smokers to develop oral cancer.
+- smoking fcigarette smokers Or cigars or pipes are six times more likely than non-smokers to develop oral cancer.

-- Use of smokeless tobacco Users of dipping, snuff, or chewing tobacco products are 50 times more likely to develop cancer of the gums, cheeks, and lip lining.
+- Smokeless Tobacco Use Users of dipping, snuffing or chewing tobacco products are 50 times more likely to develop cancer of the gums, cheeks and lining of the lips.

-- Excessive alcohol consumption: Oral cancer is about six times more common among heavy drinkers than among non-drinkers, and both alcohol and tobacco use increases your chances.
+- Excessive consumption of alcohol: Oral cancer is about six times more common among heavy drinkers than among non-drinkers, and both alcohol and tobacco use increases your chances.

-- Excessive exposure to the sun Especially at a young age, ultraviolet rays from the sun can cause lip cancer.
+- Excessive exposure to the sun, especially at a young age, can cause lip cancer.

-- the age: Oral cancer can take years to grow.
+- Age: Oral cancer can take years to grow.
 In most cases, most people find that they have it after age 55, but a significant proportion of younger men develop HPV-related cancers.

 - gender: Men are at least twice as likely to get oral cancer than women.
 This may be because men drink and smoke more than women.